marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 Example 3: Another example of poorly written code where one tasks is awaiting on another task, may end up in whats called a CPU "Deadlock".
 This occurs when all executing tasks are waiting on each other in a circular reference. </br>

+### Worker threads and tasks

-To solve the above issues, programming, scripting and runtime frameworks allows us to write our code in such a way that we can create whats called "threads", "worker threads", or "tasks". </br>
+To solve for some of the above issues, programming, scripting and runtime frameworks allows us to write our code in such a way that we can create whats called "threads", "worker threads", or "tasks". </br>

 Web servers are a good example of this.
 When an HTTP request comes to a web server, the web server can create a "worker thread" to handle that request.
 Then that request gets executed on a CPU core, the web server may issue another "worker thread" to handle other incoming requests. </br>